Starts: 16th March 2023

 Copperhead is traditionally one one of the harder courses on tour.

-Sam Burns won with a total of -17 last year.
+Sam Burns won with a total of -17 in both 2022 and 2021.
 In the 10 years prior, winning scores have ranged from -7 to -15 depending on the conditions.

-Sam Burns had two solid finishes (30th and 12th) here prior to winning.
+Sam Burns defended last year whilst he had two solid finishes (30th and 12th) here prior to winning in 2021.
 Paul Casey defended his title in 2019 but he arrived in 2018 with a best finish of 37th in four starts.
 2017 winner Hadwin and 2016 winner Schwartzel only had one start here prior to winning and both had missed the cut.
 Preferred but not essential.

-Sam Burns had missed the cut in three of his last four starts prior to winning.
+Sam Burns was in steady form last year with two top 30's but had missed the cut in three of his last four starts prior to winning in 2021.
 Casey arrived on the back of a missed cut in 2019 but was in good form before that.
 In 2018, he had three top 15's in his previous four starts.
 The previous five winners have had a 12th place finish or better in their last three starts, so we want to see some sign of form.

 Non-Americans have a great record in recent years.
 Jordan Spieth and Sam Burns are the only American winners since 2013.
 Winners have been from England, Canada, Australia and South Africa.